Patient and public involvement for researchers

 Young Person's Advisory Group (YPAG)

 Our group consists of young people, between 8-21 years old, who are interested in medicine, research and science.
 Some have health conditions and have experience of participating in clinical trials.
 The group meets six times a year to advise researchers on their work.
 Researchers who are planning to undertake health research with children and young people can make arrangements to visit YPAG to get input and advice on any element of their project.

 Parent/Carer Research Advisory Group

 Child health researchers looking for patient and public involvement can consult with our Parent/Carer Research Advisory Group to get support with their project.
-This could include advice on: the research idea, study design, developing accessible information sheets and dissemination.
-Consultation can take place either by visiting the group and/or remotely via email.
+This could include advice on the research idea, study design, developing accessible information sheets and dissemination.
+Consultation can take place either by visiting the group or via email.

 Patient/Public Engagement (PPE) in Research

 We are committed to raising awareness and keeping patients and the public informed about research at GOSH.
 We achieve this through our engagement programme that encourages conversations between patients, the public, staff and our researchers.
-We run a diverse programme of events and activities including an annual GOSH BRC Family Fun Day in the Autumn as well as activities to mark Rare Disease Day (February) and International Clinical Trials Day (May).
-Get in touch if you would like to showcase your research at these events.
+Prior to 2020, we ran a diverse programme of events and activities including an annual GOSH BRC Family Fun Day in the Autumn as well as activities to mark Rare Disease Day (February) and International Clinical Trials Day (May).
+Our current plans are to move some of these activities online, with the opportunity for an even wider audience – Do get in touch if you would like to showcase your research with us.